tanth1996/StyleGAN-FaceSpace/README.md

 Face blending/morphing is not alwayys stable, but with some manual tuning of the input vectors, a good quality face can be obtained by eye.
 Selecting images with similar lighting/angles can improve the stability of the blending/morphing.

+# Due Credit
-# Original StyleGAN by Nvidia
+## Original StyleGAN by Nvidia
 Nvidia's groundbreaking [StyleGAN](https://github.com/NVlabs/stylegan) forms the heart of this project.

-# PyTorch port of StyleGAN
+## PyTorch port of StyleGAN
 Code for constructing the StyleGAN model is based on a PyTorch port of Nvidia's StyleGAN from the [Lernapparat repository](https://github.com/lernapparat/lernapparat/tree/541b6b1f21cbce602c4981cb3fb73f75b42227c8).

+## UsideU
+This project was conceived of as part of one of UsideU's projects during my internship.
+This work would not have been possible without the supportive members of UsideU, especially Alireza Goudarzi who generously and patiently mentored me throughtout my undertaking of this project.